 - Gas Leak from Cylinders or Gas Line: The scale of evacuation will depend on the seriousness of leak and nature of gas.
 If the gas is toxic, reactive, corrosive, or highly flammable, general evacuation should proceed.
 Less reactive gases may dictate local evacuation.
 In the event of any gas leak, notify the lab manager and follow laboratory standard operating procedures.

 - Power Interruption: If fume hood blowers are not functioning due to power interruption, open windows, make sure switches to fume hoods are left ON, fully pull down sash, and immediately proceed with local evacuation.
 Close lab entrance door.
-Do not enter room after power is restored; wait until notified by Campus Police or Environmental Health and Safety that it is safe to return.
+Do not enter room after power is restored; wait until notified by University Police or Environmental Health and Safety that it is safe to return.